A Phase 1b/2a Study of Pocenbrodib as Monotherapy and in Combination With Darolutamide in Participants With mCRPC (P300)

 Detailed Description

-This is a Phase 1b/2a multicenter, open-label study to confirm the safety, pharmacokinetics (PK), preliminary antitumor activity, and pharmacodynamics (PD) of pocenbrodib for the treatment of participants with mCRPC who have progressed despite prior therapy and have been treated with at least 1 potent anti-androgen therapy (enzalutamide, apalutamide, abiraterone acetate, or darolutamide).
+This is a Phase 1b/2a multicenter, open-label study to confirm the safety, pharmacokinetics (PK), preliminary antitumor activity, and pharmacodynamics (PD) of pocenbrodib for the treatment of participants with mCRPC who have progressed following prior therapy and have been treated with at least 1 potent anti-androgen therapy (enzalutamide, apalutamide, abiraterone acetate, or darolutamide).

 Study Type